 Lifestyle choices – like smoking, drinking and drug use are also harmful to mothers and babies and can cause miscarriage.
 Refraining from such activity will help to keep both mom and baby healthy and you can rest a little easier knowing that you’re doing your part to carry a healthy baby to term.

-You can also make sure that you avoid eating and drinking anything that can be harmful for your baby.
+You can also make sure that you avoid eating and drinking anything that can be harmful to your baby.
 Learn more about eating healthy during pregnancy here.

 Get a health checkup, to make sure you do not have untreated diabetes or any other health issues that can actually be mitigated, but that without treatment increases the miscarriage risk.